tryswift/tryswiftdev/README.md

 ```
 -d [--duplicate-readme]    Duplicate an existing README.md.
                              Do not overwrite an existing file.
 -r [--replace-readme]      Replace strings in a README.md
                              located in the current directory.
 -f [--find-it]             Search for specified file.
 -u [--update-version]      Update version strings in specified files. ✨
+-i [--install-snapshot]    Download and install Development Snapshots
+                             from Swift.org.
 -h [--help]                Display available options.
 ```